gerph/riscos-nantest/README.md

 021FEFC4 : .. á : E1A00000 : MOV     R0,R0
 ```

-So the failure inside FPEmulator is the same as well.
+So the failure inside SharedCLibrary is the same as well.

 ## RISC OS 4